SPEAK WITH A TEAM MEMBER (770) 920-6030

 Administrator of Estate no will GeorgiaIf you’re wondering what an estate administrator should do, their typical duties include:

-• Verifying and settling any tax obligations with federal and state authorities
+• Verify and settle any tax obligations with federal and state authorities.

-• Paying the deceased person’s bills, debts, and expenses of estate administration (e.g., cost of hiring a lawyer, if any)
+• Paying the deceased person’s bills, debts, and estate administration expenses (e.g., cost of hiring a lawyer, if any).

 If there is no will to identify the assets of the estate, the Administrator may have to comb through the personal files and financial records of the deceased to gather all the necessary information.